 The (lower bound on the) variance of μ^{∞} is a product of two terms.
 The factor $\phi(0)^2 = \mathbb{E} \left[\Theta | \Theta \ge 0\right]^2$ measures the amount of information that is transmitted by binary communication, when dividing the state space into positive and negative realizations.
 The factor $\frac{2}{2-a\cdot\phi'(0)}$ captures (a lower bound on) the additional information contained by dividing each half into a countable infinity of subintervals.
 The latter term depends on the slope of the tail-truncated expectation, $\phi'(t)$.
-The slope is constant for a linear tail-truncated expectation function which therefore yields a
+The slope is constant for a linear tail-truncated expectation function which therefore yields a closed form solution.
+The slope is increasing for convex tail-truncated expectations.
+We thus obtain a lower bound on the variance of equilibrium actions by using the minimal slope of the conditional expectation, which amounts to the slope at zero, $\phi'(0)$.

-16The computation is based on a procedure which is akin to dynamic programming (for a = 1, i.e., identical sender and receiver preferences, it would be dynamic programming in the literal sense).
-In particular, we compute the expected squared deviation from $\phi(0)$ conditional on the last interval, then conditional on the last two intervals, and so on, proceeding towards zero.
-In each step, we can simplify the expression using the arbitrage condition of the threshold types, the law of iterated expectations - which links expectations over subintervals to expectations truncated to the tail of the distribution -, and the special form of tail-truncated expectations.
+expectations - which links expectations over subintervals to expectations truncated to the tail of the distribution -, and the special form of tail-truncated expectations.
 If the tail-truncated expectation function is linear in the truncation point, we can carry an exact functional form backwards towards zero, obtaining a closed form expression in the limit.
 The procedure was developed in (Deimen and Szalay (2019)).
 Here, we generalize the procedure to the case of convex tail-truncated expectations.
 Note that our quantitative assessment of communication gains via 'dynamic programming' applies to any distribution that becomes relatively more variable towards the tail of its distribution in the sense of a globally increasing residual coefficient of variation (Gupta and Kirmani (2000)).
 Gupta and Kirmani (2000) show that the residual coefficient of variation, i.e., the ratio of residual variance and mean residual life squared, increases in the truncation point if $\phi(t)$ is convex in t.